Call of Duty: Ghosts has been highly praised by critics but it has also been heavily panned by most of the gaming community.

 The most common critique gamers have is that despite the hype of a new game engine along with improved gameplay mechanism, its overall setup is no different from Black Ops II or Modern Warfare 3.
 This contradicts critics who have praised the games for improving the multiplayer experience by adding unique features.

 Not all critics have been impressed, Jim Sterling of Destructoid was very critical of how its formulaic setup brings nothing new to the series.
-He has given the game a 5/10 and has stated,
+They gave the game a 5/10 and stated,

 Call of Duty may have picked up a reputation as one of the laziest, most callously developed cash cows in the business, but I’ve always believed that reputation was undeserved.
 Call of Duty: Ghosts, however, with its slapdash campaign and unambitious multiplayer, contains enough factory-standard cynicism to earn itself plenty of scorn.
 Nothing Ghosts does is especially bad, but nothing Ghosts does is worth paying any attention to.